I wrote this post in 2016:

 - If you add our public and personal debt together, we are bankrupt for sure.

 Only now are people, beginning to feel the pinch at last, starting to realise “we’ve been robbed!”
-But this time the ‘thieves’ are hidden behind a huge display of ‘attractive’ objects and experiences and you may be distracted by a new ‘must have’ before you know it.
+But this time the ‘thieves’ are hidden behind a huge display of ‘attractive’ objects and experiences.
+You may be seduced by a new ‘must have’ before you know it.

 Donald Trump – made by Mad Men